hallard/WeMos-Matrix-Shield/README.md

 # Firmware

-I suggest to use the excellent code done by [dragondaud](https://github.com/dragondaud/myClock), it has all I wanted to do and mandatory feature, OTA!
+I suggest to use the excellent code done by [dragondaud](https://github.com/dragondaud/myClock), it has all I wanted to do and mandatory feature, OTA and LDR Luminosity management.

 # Assembled boards